 Professor Mark Berkey-Gerard is the chair of the department and teaches online journalism and data journalism courses.
 His current research interests include mobile journalism, trauma journalism, and the online news community in Philadelphia.
 He is a graduate of the Columbia University Graduate School of Journalism.

 Dr. Hausman teaches print, broadcast, and ethics courses.
-He is the author of 20 nonfiction books, narrator of 10 audiobooks, and currently blogs and podcasts about issues related to news and communication.
-His interests include ethics, journalism of society, propaganda, and privacy issues.
+He is the author of more than 20 nonfiction books, narrator of 10 audiobooks, and currently blogs and podcasts about issues related to news and communication.
+His interests include independent media production and promotion, ethics, journalism in society, and privacy.
 He earned his B.A. from the University of State of New York, M.A. from Antioch University, and a Ph.D. from Union Institute, and was awarded a Mellon Fellowship in the Humanities postdoctoral fellowship at New York University.

 Professor Kelley earned her B.A. from Howard University, M.S. from Syracuse University, and J.D. from Seton Hall Law School.
 Professor Kelley teaches broadcast writing and production courses as well as Media Law.
 She is the former host of the PBS-affiliated NJN television series, Another View.
 She is the recipient of three Telly awards.
 She has also been nominated for five Emmys.

 Professor Quigley holds her B.A. from Villanova University and an M.A. from the University of Maryland.
 She teaches print writing courses and ethics and has worked for The Philadelphia Inquirer, Palm Beach Post, Orlando Sentinel, Daytona Beach News-Journal, and the Fayetteville Observer.
 Her interests include media ethics, children and families journalism, and pop culture.